ooosssay/pinhead/README.md

 If you know of other sources for public domain map icon that might be a good fit for Pinhead, I'd love to [hear about them](https://github.com/waysidemapping/pinhead/issues/new)!

 And finally, the icons come from the likes of you!
 I myself have been addings some totally new icons I've designed in support of [themap.is](https://github.com/waysidemapping/themap.is).
 I'm hoping for contributors to grow and sustain this icon library.
-Keep reading if you're interested.

 ## Contributing

 Contributions to Pinhead are **open**.
-I'd love to make this the best and largest library of public domain map icons anywhere on the web, but I can't do it alone.
-If you have questions, comments, or art, by all means open an [issue](https://github.com/waysidemapping/pinhead/issues/new) or [pull request](https://github.com/waysidemapping/pinhead/pulls/new) :)
+We'd love for you to be involved!
+If you'd like to add or improve some icons, by all means open a [pull request](https://github.com/waysidemapping/pinhead/pulls/new).
+See the [open issues](https://github.com/waysidemapping/pinhead/issues) to browse icons that folks have requested.

 ### Contributor FAQ